-North Lincolnshire Mind is affiliated to national mental health charity Mind but our income is not subsidised by the national organisation.
+North Lincolnshire Mind is affiliated with the national mental health charity Mind but our income is not subsidized by the national organization.
 Our main source of funding comes from North Lincolnshire Clinical Commissioning Group.
-This funding is supplemented by income from fundraising activities, donations and grant funding.
+This funding is supplemented by income from fundraising activities, donations, and grant funding.

-Over years we had a lot of amazing people organising fundraising events in aid of North Lincolnshire Mind or making a donation to help us keep our services open to everyone.
-If you would like to support us but not sure how, you can download our fundraising pack by pressing the button below.
-Our fundraising pack is full of good ideas and tips of how to make your fundraising event a success.
-You can find more ideas of how your simple everyday actions can help us in our 'Support us' page.
+Over years we had a lot of amazing people organizing fundraising events in aid of North Lincolnshire Mind or making a donation to help us keep our services open to everyone.
+If you would like to support us but are not sure how you can call and request a fundraising pack - it is full of good ideas and tips on how to make your fundraising event a success.
+You can find more ideas of how your simple everyday actions can help us on our 'Support us' page.

 Confidentiality and data protection

-We do collect some information about our service users to make sure that we provide the best possible service to you and also to provide information to our funders.
-All the information you give will be kept in confidence and will not be past on to other services or people unless there are exceptional circumstances (for example risk to yourself or others or where we are required by law to disclose information).
-Rest assured that we treat information about you lawfully, confidentially and with great sensitivity as our data collection policies are in line with General Data Protection Regulation (GDPR, 2018).
+We collect some information about our service users to make sure that we provide the best possible service to you and also to provide information to our funders.
+We explain our lawful basis for collecting this information in the Service user Privacy Notice (download here).
+All the information you give will be kept in confidence and will not be passed on to other services or people unless there are exceptional circumstances (for example risk to yourself or others or where we are required by law to disclose information).
+Rest assured that we treat information about you lawfully, confidentially, and with great sensitivity as our data collection policies are in line with General Data Protection Regulation (GDPR, 2018).
 If you want to read our Data Protection policy or see the copy of the records that we hold about you please speak to one of the staff or write to us.

 We are also required to keep your information up to date therefore we ask our service users to let us know every time your personal details (name, address, telephone number, etc.) change.